 Leonardo DiCaprio stars as Dom Cobb, a specialist who is able to invade people's dreams for the right price and extract secrets.
 The movie opens up to such an occurrence, as DiCaprio and his team are already involved in an extraction process where the subject, Saito, is unaware of what is happening.
 But, of course, things don't go as planned and DiCaprio finds himself with an offer he can't refuse.
 Saito will clear a past criminal charge if he implants an idea into a corporate enemy via a dream.

 There's plenty of action, plot twists, and special effects.
-But, you have to pay attention; otherwise, you'll get lost quickly.
+But, you have to pay attention, otherwise, you'll get lost quickly.
 And that was the problem.
-With dreams in dreams and multiple conversations at different levels of dreams between multiple charactes if you blinked, you could miss something that was important.
+With dreams in dreams and multiple conversations at different levels of dreams between multiple characters, if you blinked you could miss something that was important.
 I found it a bit disconcerting.
 Perhaps I have an undiagnosed case of ADHD, but I found the mental effort necessary to keep up with the plot to be a bit exhausting.

 Personally, I found the ending to be rather predictable and disappointing.
 On the drive home with my friends, I told them how the movie should have ended--in my opinion.
 Each person said that my idea was better.
 I'll provide it at the end of this review.

 The acting was excellent.
 The special effects were superb.
 The plot was intriguing.
 There was no excessive foul language and no sex scenes.
 Still, for me, the movie did not reach its potential and left me a little letdown.
 I'm glad I saw it, but I don't plan on seeing it again.